Sociology (SOC)

 SOC 645.
 Environmental Sustainability and Social Change3 Units

 Description: This course provides an overview of U.S. environmental history from both policy and movement perspectives.
-While the initial focus will be U.S.-based, the course will also examine the global pictures as regards climate change.
-Key areas such as environmental sustainability and the emergent solutions to the "wicked problems" associated with improving and saving our environment will be explored.
+While the initial focus will be U.S.-based, the course will also examine climate change in the global context.
+Key areas such as environmental sustainability and the emergent solutions to the "wicked problems" associated with improving and protecting environmental conditions will be explored.

 For class offerings for a specific term, refer to the Schedule of Classes